-There’s nothing like the installation of a bay window to add flair and drama to a room while also giving it an elegance and classiness it might not have otherwise.
+There’s nothing like the installation of a French bay window to add flair and drama to a room while also giving it an elegance and classiness it might not have otherwise.
 It also gives a room a great deal of natural light and opens up a view.
 Since the window is built into a bay, it acts almost as a stage and can be counted on to become the main focal point of a room.
 This is especially true if it’s large enough to a comfortably accommodate a seating arrangement.
 Some bay windows serve as places for breakfast nooks in kitchens that were formerly too small for a formal table and chairs or places to set deep, claw-footed Victorian bathtubs.

 Bay windows can be square or curved, and curved bay windows are sometimes called bow windows.
 Though they can be found in any sort of home including a mobile home, they’re most often seen in houses in the Gothic Revival, Italianate, Queen Anne and Colonial Revival styles.
 Shingle houses are famous for having two story bay windows of different window styles.